Too Hot to Handle (1977 film)

 Too Hot to Handle is a 1977 exploitation film directed by directed by Don Schain and starring Cheri Caffaro, Aharon Ipalé, Corinne Calvet and Vic Diaz.
 The plot concerns about the adventures of hitwoman Samantha Fox in the Philippines.
 The film is also billed as She's Too Hot to Handle.

 Plot

-Sexy Cheri Caffaro (Samantha Fox) engages in secret agent exploits in Manila.
+Samantha Fox engages in secret agent exploits in Manila.